Skip to main content

 Subtypes of chronic myelomonocytic leukemia (CMML)

-CMML has 2 main subtypes, based on a person's white blood cell (WBC) count when they are diagnosed:
+Chronic myelomonocytic leukemia (CMML) has 2 main subtypes.
+These subtypes are based on your white blood cell (WBC) count at the time you are diagnosed:

-In general, people with the dysplastic subtype tend to do better than people with the proliferative subtype.
+In general, people with the dysplastic subtype of CMML tend to do better than people with the proliferative subtype.

 Stages of chronic myelomonocytic leukemia (CMML)

-• CMML-2: Blasts make up 5% to 19% of the white cells in the blood, or they make up 10% to 19% of the cells in the bone marrow.
+• CMML-2: Blasts make up 5% to 19% of white blood cells in the blood, or they make up 10% to 19% of the cells in the bone marrow.

 Risk groups for chronic myelomonocytic leukemia (CMML)